 The birthplace of the Renaissance is heaven for art and architecture lovers, with its cobbled streets, grand palazzi, frescoed churches, museums and galleries.
 Admire artworks by Carvaggio and da Vinci at the Uffizi Gallery (book in advance* if possible as queues are crazy in high season) or visit Michelangelo’s David at the Galleria dell’Accademia.

 Climb up the 436 steps to the top of the Duomo or check out the views over Florence’s rooftops from the Piazzale Michelangelo.
 Or cross the River Arno on the city’s most famous bridge – the Ponte Vecchio, a covered bridge lined with shops dating back to 1350.
 And try fresh local produce at San Lorenzo Market, the city’s oldest and largest food market.

 Where to stay in Florence: The 4-star Hotel Santa Maria Novella* is only five minutes’ walk from the train station.
 Its 71 rooms are spread across three townhouses, and come with marble bathrooms and splashes of colour.
 There’s also a sauna and gym, a bar and a rooftop terrace which looks down on the Basilica of Santa Maria Novella.

 Day 3: Florence > Rome

 The following day, take a short 90-minute train journey to Rome.
 High-speed trains run from Florence’s Santa Maria Novella station to Rome Termini around every 15 minutes, so you can decide how early a start you want to make.
 There’s so much to see in Rome that one day is never going to be enough, so choose a few highlights to focus on.

 This audioguide walking tour* takes you through some of the city’s iconic landmarks, from Piazza del Popolo to the Colosseum.
-Explore more Roman sites at the Pantheon and Roman Forum, and find out what the Romans did for us at the National Roman Museum.
-Or leave Italy behind and head to a new country for the afternoon in Vatican City, where you can admire the artworks at St Peter’s Basilica, the Sistine Chapel and Vatican Museums.*
+Explore more Roman sites at the Pantheon and Roman Forum.
+Or head to a another country with an afternoon in Vatican City, where you can admire artworks at St Peter’s Basilica, the Sistine Chapel and Vatican Museums.